ceramicskate0/SharpExchange/README.md

 # SharpExchange

-This command line POC shows how C# can be used to interact with Microsoft Exchange (EWS).
+This command line POC that shows how C# can be used to interact with Microsoft Exchange (EWS).
 Showing that it can be done in other tooling other than Powershell.
+Yes this is a simple POC to show how it could be done.
+Its not 100%.
+You want to show off you l33t C# red teamer skill open a pull request plz :)
 This is for educational purposes only.
 Dont use for evil or illegal things.

 ## MS Documentation: